jb55/codom/README.md

 # Codom - mini functional templating

-Codom is a mini functional templating engine there are only 3 functions
+Codom is a mini functional templating engine.
+There are only 3 functions.

 ## Getting started